Happy couple relaxes in pool at oceanfront hotel

 How to Choose the Best Travel Credit Card for You

-1. A flexible travel card allows cardmembers to earn rewards through an issuer’s program, with travel- and non-travel-related redemption options.
+1. A travel rewards credit card allows you to earn rewards through the issuer’s programs and can include both travel- and non-travel-related ways to redeem your benefits.

-2. Co-branded travel cards involve partnerships between card issuers and companies offering brand-specific rewards, like airlines.
+2. Co-branded travel cards involve partnerships between card issuers and companies–like airlines and hotels–offering brand-specific rewards.

 3. A flexible card could be best if you want broader redemption options, but you may prefer a co-branded card if you’re loyal to a particular brand.